 Since the Big Easy cooks at a high temperature you do have to watch that your chicken doesn’t char.
 One way to help prevent that is to not use marinades containing substances that might burn, like sugar or honey.
 The other is to rinse the chicken before cooking.
 Now, you’re going to lose a bit of flavor doing that, but if like me you’re going to remove the skin before eating, it really doesn’t make that big of a difference.

 Weber makes all sorts of great flavored Just Add Juice marinades.
-I’ve also made chicken marinaded in their fantastic citrus herb marinade.
+I’ve also made chicken marinaded in their fantastic citrus herb and lemon pepper marinades.

 Garlic and Herb Marinaded Chicken on the Char-Broil Big Easy